AyushDas4890/Rock_vs_Mine/README.md

 Model Training: Split the data into training and testing sets, and trained a Logistic Regression model using Scikit-Learn.

-Accuracy: Achieved an impressive accuracy of XX% on the training data and XX% on the test data!
+Accuracy: Achieved an impressive accuracy of XX% on the training data and 73% on the test data!

 Prediction: The model can now take real-time input and predict whether the object is a Rock or a Mine.